Key Takeaway

 MEDVi is one of dozens of telehealth companies offering compounded GLP-1 medications.
 Its physician-led model and metabolic lab work distinguish it from more transactional competitors.
 Its pricing ($179 first month, $299 ongoing for semaglutide) is mid-range for the category.
 Larger platforms like Hims offer lower monthly pricing and more polished technology, while smaller clinics may charge more for similar services.

-The key question is not whether MEDVi is legit (it is), but whether it is the right fit for your needs and budget.
+The key question isn't whether MEDVi is legit (it's), but whether it's the right fit for your needs and budget.
 The clinical offering is solid.
 The operational execution, particularly around billing and refunds, is where problems arise.

 Pros